sibocw/noise-monitor/README.md

 # Noise Monitor
+This is a Python program, designed to run on a Raspberry Pi, that

-- Continuously records audio with external USB microphone
+- continuously records audio with external USB microphone,
-- Only records during preset hours
+- only records during preset hours,
-- Uploads recording to Google Cloud Storage
+- uploads recording to Google Cloud Storage, and
-- Deletes data after a preset retention period
+- deletes data after a preset retention period.

+Its intended use is a noise monitor.
+Be careful not to leak the data, as it's literally recordings of your private home.

 ## User guide
 > [!NOTE]